All Episodes

 And I'm grateful that a fellow citizen would say a prayer for me and Laura.

-Uh, if by that he means uh that something's happening in the religious life of America.
+He's right about this Third Awakening business, if by that he means that something's happening in the religious life of America.

-And one of the greatest indicators is all the uh anti-Christian bigotry that's out there and has been for a while.
+And one of the greatest indicators is all the anti-Christian bigotry that's out there and has been for a while.

 But there's a lot of fear.

-We call it the terrorist surveillance program, Hutch.
+We call it the Terrorist Surveillance Program, Hutch.

 That's the one.

-We call it the Terrence Terrorist Surveillance.
+We call it the Terrence terrorist surveillance.

 Little things like this happened throughout the press conference.

-Next up was um uh Cheryl Gay Stolberg from the uh from the New York Times, and the uh president says, New York Times reporter Cheryl.
+Next up was Cheryl Gay Stolberg from the New York Times.

 Hi, Mr. President.

-How are you doing?
+Hi, how are you doing?

-I'm well today, thank you.
+I'm well today.

-Did you start with Hi, Mr. President?
+Did you start off with hi, Mr. President?

-Hello, Mr. Okay, that's fine, either way.
+Okay, that's fine either way.

 We're a friendly newspaper.